Paid DLC Versus Modding: Challenges The Gaming Industry Faces

 For example, if a player really likes game A, which has a lot of free mods, and game B, whose mods are primarily paid for/DLC, which game is more likely to sell, all things considered.
 What about a scenario where both games have paid for mods, and the gamer (who likes mods a lot) like A more than B?
 Instead of buying both games, that person may just purchase the one game and spend other money on mods for it because they can’t afford to customize both games to the degree they want.

 A personal example for me was the Elder Scrolls series.
 I own both Oblivion and Skyrim, but the only reason I purchased Skyrim was that there were several modders from Oblivion who also did stuff on Skyrim.
 The fact that there were mods I liked caused me to spend money on another game in the series rather than something else.
-However, if I had to pay money for those mods on Skyrim, and Steam tried for that brief moment, I would never have purchased Skyrim, thus costing the developers my money.
+However, if I had to pay money for those mods on Skyrim, as Steam tried for that brief period, I would never have purchased Skyrim, thus costing the developers my money.

 The future of modding and DLC, especially if paid modding becomes a major thing, is going to be fascinating to watch.
 Tell us what you think of it in the comments section below!